 Unless your #TwinFlame is your legal spouse, there's nothing you can do except check in.
 If you're not on speaking-terms, you can try to check in with a mutual friend or relative.
 But otherwise, even if you feel with every bone in your body that something is really wrong, unless your #Twin responds to your text or call, you can do nothing.
 Society doesn't yet recognize things like telepathy as anything more than fiction, something you see in movies or read about in comics.
 Of course, Harvard University researchers proved basic telepathy was real in 2014.
 So, you may well know that something isn't right, but unless that feeling is verified by your #Twin, all you can really do is send your #Twin positive energy, healing, renewal, strength, peace...and, pray.

 In any love relationship that has ended, there will always be residual feelings.
 When there isn't, it wasn't real love.
 You may have been too young to know the difference, or simply did not yet acquire enough experience.
 Sometimes real love was lost because of a mistake via immaturity and/or inexperience.
 Years can go by where you both think of each other, but no one does anything to change the situation.
-If the person who made the initial mistake takes responsibility for their actions, there is a good chance of reunion.
+If the person who made the initial mistake takes responsibility for their actions within a reasonable time frame, there's a chance for reconnecting.
 If not, the party who was left behind can only do their best to move on.
 I can't tell you it will be easy or that you will one day forget.
 You just have to keep putting one foot in front of the other until it doesn't hurt as much anymore.
 It's sad when a lack of communication takes over real love.
 But if you have been receptive to communication, reached out, and, nothing happens, you can do nothing more.
-Except what I recommend above: Pray.
+Except what I recommend above: Pray...and, move on.
+Don't wait for someone who is unavailable.
+You're setting yourself up for a future codependency.
+That's not real love.